-The deltoid ligament is a connective tissue band that connects the lower leg bone (tibia) to the inner side of your ankle.
-As with most joints of the body there is a ligament on either side to provide stability.
+The Deltoid Ligament is a connective tissue band that connects the lower leg bone (tibia) to the inner side of your ankle.
+As with most joints of the body, there is a ligament on either side to provide stability.
 This ligament is prest on the inner side (medially).
-Its triangular in shape.
-This ligament supports the ankle and prevents it from over rotation to the outer side.
+It’s triangular in shape.
+This ligament supports the ankle and prevents it from over-rotation to the outer side.
 It consists of deep and superficial fibers.

 Tear of deltoid ligament is rare due to its inherent strength and the anatomy of the ankle.
 A deltoid ligament tear or sprain may be caused by a severe trauma resulting in outward twisting of the ankle, which is usually associated with fibular fracture.

 Deltoid ligament tear is not a common injury, as mentioned earlier, often results from severe trauma leading to outward twisting of the ankle.
 Aside from an acute injury, a deltoid ligament tear can also result from excessive overuse or wear and tear of the ligament.